Problem Package Format

 Test Data Groups

 In each test data group, a YAML file testdata.yaml may be placed to specify how the result of the test data group should be computed.
 Some of the keys and their associated values will be inherited from the testdata.yaml in the closest ancestor group from the test case to the root data directory that has one.
-Others need to be explicitly defined in the group's testdata.yaml file, otherwise they are set to the default values.
+Others must be explicitly defined in the group's testdata.yaml file — otherwise they are set to the default values.
 If there is no testdata.yaml file in the root data group, one is implicitly added with the default values.

 The format of testdata.yaml is as follows: